PlayStation 5: PlayStation 5 Pro

 The pricing of the PS5 Pro made it one of the most expensive consoles to be released when accounting for inflation, and the second most-expensive within the PlayStation line following the original PlayStation 3 price of $499+.
 Rolling Stone observed an "overwhelmingly negative" response to the console's limited increase of benefits.
 Sports Illustrated mocked the price, with editor Dave Aubrey writing: "It feels almost cruel, in a climate like this, to try and convince people that the PS5 Pro, with its meager enhancements, is actually worth the money."
 Sony president Hiroki Totoki stated in an investor call in November 2024 that the company did not believe the high price had a negative impact on sales, since the Pro model was targeting hardcore users who are willing to pay more for high performance.

+Internal storage reduction

+Starting in September 2025, the Digital Edition of the PS5 Slim was downgraded from 1 TB to 825 GB of internal storage.
+The disc drive edition was unaffected.
+The change occurred without announcement in Europe on September 13, 2025; without announcement in the United States on October 3, 2025; and with an announcement in Japan on November 11, 2025.

 30th anniversary editions

 Limited quantities of the PS5 Digital Edition and PS5 Pro, with gray cases and special branding, were released on November 21, 2024, to celebrate the brand's 30th anniversary.
 Similar branded PlayStation DualSense, DualSense Edge, and PlayStation Portal devices were also made available.